-- Confirm your degree requirements and schedule by reviewing this Bulletin, degree planning worksheets, and by consulting your advisor.
-These materials contain most of the information needed to facilitate smooth planning. - Register for classes during the published priority registration period. - 3.
+- 1. Confirm your degree requirements and schedule by reviewing this Handbook, degree planning worksheets, and by consulting your advisor.
+These materials contain most of the information needed to facilitate smooth planning. - 2.
+Register for classes during the published priority registration period. - 3.
 Complete drops, adds, and changes of class by the published deadlines. - 4.
 For exceptions, make an appointment to see your advisor.
-Students unsure about who advises them should contact Karen Bryant, Associate Director, Registration and Student Records.
+Students unsure about who advises them should contact the Associate Director, Registration and Student Records.